 KMS in enterprise sends message to KMC component in enterprise.

-KMC component sends response to admin application component
+KMC component sends response to admin application component.

-Admin application component (in system) displays response to Xerxes
+Admin application component (in system) displays response to Xerxes.

 Extensions

+tbd

-TbdUse case KCUC-2k: Use case KCUC-6: Tenant Admin requests CSP KMS to export policy to KMS at Enterprise
+Use case KCUC-2k: Tenant Admin requests CSP KMS to export policy to KMS at Enterprise

-This use case is a special case of KCUC-2b, resulting in cryptographic object atributes being sent from an KMS at a CSP to enterprise KMS .
+This use case is a special case of KCUC-2b, resulting in cryptographic object attributes being sent from an KMS at a CSP to enterprise KMS .
 It is the inverse of use case KCUC-2f.

 This use case entails implications both for what is included in the exported material and how that material is protected.